masad-frost/razzle/examples/with-custom-babel-config/README.md

 ```

 ## Idea behind the example
-This is a basic example of how to extend Razzle with a custom `.babelrc` file.
+This is an example of how to extend Razzle with a custom `.babelrc` file.